Master of Physician Assistant

 How long is the Hardin-Simmons University Physician Assistant program?

-The Hardin-Simmons Physician Assistant Program is a 27 month in-person program.
+The Hardin-Simmons Physician Assistant Program is a 27-month in-person program.

 Does Hardin-Simmons University have a supplemental application or supplemental fee?

-Does HSU have Rolling Admissions and what does that mean?
+Does HSU have Rolling Admissions, and what does that mean?

 Yes, HSU does have a rolling admission process.
 Rolling admissions means that interviews are being conducted and admission decisions are being made while applications are still being accepted.

-When do most applicants submit their application?
+When do most applicants submit their applications?

 The CASPA application cycle opens in April.
 We do not review applications until verified by CASPA.
-All applications must be listed as “verified” in CASPA by the program’s deadline of October 1 to be considered.
+All applications must be listed as “verified” in CASPA by the program’s deadline of Sept.
+1 to be considered.

 How do I know if my courses meet the program’s prerequisite criteria?